-- Give the student who loves to talk a speaking job in the classroom.
-Let him know that you recognize his gift and have faith that he will use it in constructive ways during class time.
-His job could be to introduce new students, make announcements, and draw out students who rarely talk.
+- When students won’t stop talking, give them who loves to talk a speaking job in the classroom.
+Let them know that you recognize their gift and have faith that they will use it in constructive ways during class time.
+Their job could be to introduce new students, make announcements, and draw out students who rarely talk.

 - Set up a signal with the student.
 You might agree to tug on your ear or put your hand over your heart when the students talking begins to interfere with the needs of the situation.
 (This is effective only when the student agrees in advance that a signal will be helpful – and especially if he has suggested the signal that would work for him.

 - If you notice the student talking at an inappropriate time, wait and watch before saying anything.
 Students will often stop talking when they notice that you are waiting patiently.
 This is even more effective if you explain to the class in advance that you intend to stop lessons if all the students aren’t giving you their attention.

 - Talkative students miss instructions.
 Initiate a discussion with these students.
 Tell them that today you noticed at both spelling and math lessons that they didn’t hear the instructions you gave.
 Ask “what” and “how” questions to help them recognize the way their talking interferes with their ability to follow along with the class: “What happens when you miss instructions?”
 “What causes this to happen?”
 “How does it affect the teacher and other students?”
 “What ideas do you have for solutions?”
 This exchange shifts the responsibility for the behavior to them.